klmartinez/klmartinez.github.io/_posts/2022-07-26-ggplot-extensions-and-custom-themes.md

 `Good`.
 We can use `strip_nested()` to set the formatting for each strip label.
 Since the first label is `Cut` or `Clarity`, I adjust the first strip labels, and then use `rep(NA, 100)` to say “all the other strips should be the default”.
-This function uses vector recycling, so using 100 `NA`s is just to ensure that all the rest of the facets get an `NA`, as long as there aren't more than 100 facets...
+This function uses vector recycling, so using 100 `NA`s is just to ensure that all the rest of the facets get an `NA`, as long as there aren’t more than 100 facets…

 ### `guide_stringlegend()`